nikelborm/py_bot/README.md

-# Python tf idf bot
+# What's this?

+It's python bot done as an assignment at uni.
+It demonstrates how tf idf can be used to look for the most similar phrases and return according responses.

 Command to start bot: `python main.py`